 What can't I control in my will?

-You can’t usually control what people do with the money or things you leave to them, unless you set up a trust
+You can’t usually control what people do with the money or things you leave to them unless you set up a trust

-If the title to your home contains a “survivorship” then the house usually passes automatically to the coowner when you die, regardless of what your will says.
+If the title to your home contains a “survivorship” then the house usually passes automatically to the co-owner when you die, regardless of what your will says.
 You should get legal advice about whether this applies to you, and whether or not it should be changed

-You need good legal advice to make a will which disposes of your estate just as you wish, and which makes effective tax planning for those you leave behind.
+You need good legal advice to make a will that disposes of your estate just as you wish, and which makes effective tax planning for those you leave behind.
 Talk to us also about planning for the possibility of planning for the costs of nursing home care in the future.

 How often should I review my will?

 You should review your will at least every 10 years.
-But if something happens in your life to change your family relationships or your property, for example a marriage, the birth of children or a bereavement, you may need to consider changing your will earlier.
+But if something happens in your life to change your family relationships or your property, for example, a marriage, the birth of children or bereavement, you may need to consider changing your will earlier.
 Changes in legislation, especially about Inheritance Tax, sometimes make it a good idea to review your will.
 You should also consider whether your will makes the best provision for you and your family if you or your spouse needs nursing home care in the future.

 Do I have to use a solicitor?

 No, but it is advisable to do so.
 Remember, if you make a mistake you will not be around to put it right.
 You need to consider a lot of possibilities, and your solicitor is used to doing this.
 There may be complexities such as making provision for young children or those who are disabled.
 Wills are often complex where there has been a second marriage, and there may be children from two marriages with a claim on an estate.
-You may also want to minimise legal expense and tax liabilities on your death.
+You may also want to minimise legal expenses and tax liabilities on your death.

 If I get married or divorced, does this automatically make my previous will invalid?